saasquatch/saasquatch-docs/src/mobile/widget.md

 The mobile referral widget provides all the pieces required to track referrals:

- - **Identify Users and Generate Links**: If this is the first time a user with the given `userId` or `accountId` has been seen when the widget is loaded, their user record, referral code and referral link will be created.
-If a user record already exists, it will be updated.
+ - **Identify Users and Generate Links**: If this is the first time a user with the given `userId` or `accountId` has been seen when the widget is loaded then their user record, referral code and referral link will be created.
+If a user record already exists then their record will be updated.
 Read more on [identification](/topics/identification/).
  - **Attribute Referrals**: If a value is passed in for the `referralCode` field and this user was not previously referred then a referral will be created.
 Read more on [attribution](/topics/attribution/).
  - **Convert Accounts**: If the value of `accountStatus` is updated to `PAID` then any in-progress referrals will be marked as complete.
 Read more on [conversion](/topics/conversion/).
  - **Secure Access**: The `checksum` optional field can be included to turn on [Signed Requests](/squatchjs/signed-requests/) and protect against unauthenticated data access.